Taciann62/Retail-Sales-Exploratory-Data-Analysis-2023/Customer Segmentation Analysis.md

 - What were the most and least purchased items?
-- All items were equally sold at a frequency count of 2021.
+- All product categories recorded purchases across the customer base, indicating broad product exposure.
 - Based on revenue, the most sold item is Wine.
 Wine was the highest purchased item among the three cluster levels(High, Mid, and Low Spenders) and also among the age groups.
 - The least sold item is Sweet.
 This item was bought in low quantities across all cluster levels and age groups.
 The table below shows the total and average amount spent on each product.